Dyad Mentors help you reach your Dream School by providing expert admissions strategy guidance.

 Rita is a Lead Mentor at Dyad HQ in Shanghai.
 Prior to joining Dyad, she taught at Shanghai Normal University with their Foreign Language College.
 She received a Bachelor of Arts in Art History and minor in French from Providence College in Rhode Island.
 While in college she studied abroad in Paris, France and Madurai, India.
 She also enjoys playing lacrosse and going for sunrise hikes.
 Rita believes in the value of international education and is excited to help you begin your own journey!

-Yevgen Sautin is a strategic risk analyst at U.S. Bank.
-From 2014 to 2015 he was a Boren Fellow at the National Taiwan University in Taipei.
+Yevgen Sautin is a PhD student at the University of Cambridge where he is a Gates Scholar.
+Studying modern Chinese history, Yevgen’s dissertation is on the early years of the PRC.
+Previously Yevgen worked as a Strategic Risk Analyst at U.S. Bancorp.
 He has an MA from the University of Chicago in International Relations.
-Prior to graduate school, he was a Junior Fellow at the Carnegie Endowment for International Peace where he had a joint appointment in the Energy and Eurasia Programs.
-Knowing both Mandarin and Russian, Yevgen’s commentary on international politics and energy is frequently published in leading journals and newspapers such as the National Interest.
-When not working, Yevgen enjoys globetrotting, hoops, and being a foodie.
+Prior to graduate school, he was a Junior Fellow at the Carnegie Endowment for International Peace.
+Yevgen speaks and reads both Mandarin and Russian, and publishes commentary on international politics in leading journals and newspapers such as the National Interest.
+When not working, Yevgen enjoys globetrotting, rowing, and being a foodie.